juanfernandes/gridle/README.md

 This will produce the classes : center, center-mobile, center-tablet and center-landscape automatically

-## Set multiple grid properties at one
+## Set multiple grid properties at once

-Gridle offer you multiple ways to set grid properties on your elements, the gridle_set and gridle universal mixin are some of these ways
+Gridle offers you multiple ways to set grid properties on your elements, the gridle_set and gridle universal mixin are some of these ways

 ```scss
 #sidebar {